≡ Menu

 These horrid patches…

-So, while this might sound like it is ‘only a skin condition’ you should beware.
+The weeping skin often quickly becomes hairless as the dog chews away the hair… a sight to tug on anyone’s heartstrings.
+So, while this might sound like ‘only a skin condition,’ you should beware.
 This is a terrible disease whose progression is maddening.

-At risk from this skin condition the most commonly affected breeds are those with thick coats and a predisposition towards skin allergies.
-Pure bred dogs are more likely to catch it than mongrels since many pure breeds have allergies down to inherent DNA.
+Although all dogs are at risk from this skin condition, the most commonly affected breeds are those with thick coats and a predisposition towards skin allergies.
+Purebred dogs are more likely to catch it than mongrels since many pure species have allergies down to inherent DNA.

 Your veterinary surgeon will most likely undergo a course of antibiotics as treatment for this skin condition.
-Anti-inflammatory medications may be used and you can get a topical cream to aid with recovery of the affected area.
-However, this problem is likely to return again and again until you find and fix the underlying cause.
+Anti-inflammatory medications may be used, and you can get a topical cream to aid with recovery of the affected area.
+However, this problem will likely return repeatedly until you find and fix the underlying cause.
+That means you and your vet need to find out what is causing the initial itching.
+If all else fails, this may mean sending your pet for expensive allergen testing.
+The usual method is to rule out causes one at a time and see what works.
+As you can imagine, this is a slow and horrendously painful time for your pet, so we would always advise that you save them the pain and have the tests done.

 Homeopathic medications are also…